erick-sk/pokemonhub/README.md

 # PokemonHub

-Website where you can find information about each the different existing Pokemon.
+Website where you can find information about each the different existing Pokemon.</br>
+You can visit the project live site [here](https://pokemonhub.ericksaavedra.me/).

 ## Installation